Uta Isaki: Biography

 Isaki was born in Shizuoka Prefecture on February 14.
 They became interested in becoming a manga artist in kindergarten, when they read Swan.
 They later attended and graduated from Osaka University of Arts.
-In 2008, they won the grand prize at the Afternoon Shiki Awards.
+In 2008, they won the grand prize at the Afternoon Shiki Shō.

 On March 5, 2009, Isaki began serializing their first series, Sayabito: Swords of Destiny, in Kodansha's Good!
 Afternoon magazine.
 It completed its serialization on March 7, 2013.
 It has been published in English digitally by Kodansha USA.
 Their next series, Generation Witch, began serialization in Ichijinsha's magazine Monthly Comic Rex on December 27, 2013.
 Its serialization was completed on April 27, 2016.
 Seven Seas Entertainment is publishing the series in English.

 In 2016, Isaki serialized Katsuji Chūgoku-sha no ma hon Tansaku, Aruiwa Ura Toshokon no Koto: Mahotan in Nakayoshi.
 Isaki began serializing their next series, Bukimi no Tani no Roboko-san, in Dengeki Daioh on August 26, 2017.
 It completed its serialization on February 27, 2019.
 They also published "Kamiyui" in Éclair: A Girls' Love Anthology That Resonates in Your Heart in 2016 and "Mishin" in its 2017 sequel Éclair Blanche.

 Is Love the Answer?, Isaki's next series, began serialization in Kodansha's Hatsu Kiss magazine on August 25, 2020.
 Its serialization was completed on January 25, 2021.
 Kodansha USA published it in English.
 In October 2023, Irodori Comics crowdfunded an English release of Isaki Uta: The Lost and Found Collection, collecting "Mermaid in the Bottle", "Leapers", "Mine-kun Is Asexual", and "Silkscreen", four doujinshi (self-published) works by Isaki.
 At Anime NYC 2023, Kodansha USA announced that Isaki's next series, The Spellbook Library, would be published in English first on their website.